-1.Introduction
+Introduction

 Dublin City University has developed this Code of Conduct for Employees pursuant to the requirements of the HEA Code of Governance (2007).
-This Code of Conduct takes account of the implications of the Ethics in Public Office Act, 1995 and the Standards in Public Office Act 2001 as well as the Universities Act 1997.
-A copy of the Code will be available upon request and will be placed on the University's website.
+This Code of Conduct takes account of the implications of the Ethics in Public Office Act 1995, the Standards in Public Office Act 2001 as well as the Universities Act 1997.

-2. Intent and scope
+Intent and Scope